-The chronic forms of aspergillosis (i.e. those suffered by people with a normal immune system) can be lifelong illnesses so maintenance is an important issue.
+The chronic forms of aspergillosis (i.e. those suffered by people with a normal immune system) can be lifelong illnesses so treatments and maintenance are key issues.
 All are the result of the fungus gaining a foothold in part of the body and growing slowly, all the while irritating the surface of the delicate tissues they come into contact with, causing changes to the tissues concerned.

 Most of these types of aspergillosis affect the lungs and sinuses.
 As far as the lungs are concerned, the delicate tissues irritated by the fungus are important, as they allow us to breathe.
 These tissues must be flexible in order to stretch as we breathe in, and thin in order to allow efficient exchange of gases to and from the blood supply which runs just below the membranes.

 Irritation causes these tissues to inflame and then to thicken and scar – a process which makes the tissues thick and inflexible.

 Doctors try to manage this process firstly by diagnosing as early as possible – something that has been difficult in the past but is starting to get easier with the new technology starting to become available.